-Abdominal rigidity is a stiffness of your stomach muscles that occurs when the abdomen is touched.
+Abdominal rigidity is a state of stiffness of your stomach muscles that worsens when you touch (or someone else touches) your abdomen.
 This is an involuntary response to prevent pain caused by pressure on your abdomen.
-Another term for this protective mechanism is “guarding.”
+Another term for this protective mechanism is guarding.

-This symptom is not the same as intentionally flexing your abdominal muscles or the rigidity associated with severe gas.
+This symptom isn’t the same as intentionally flexing your abdominal muscles or the rigidity associated with severe gas.
 Guarding is a completely involuntary response of the muscles.
 In other words, you have no control over it.
-It is a sign that your body is trying to protect itself from pain and can be a symptom of a very serious and even life-threatening medical condition.
+It’s a sign that your body is trying to protect itself from pain.
+It can be a symptom of a very serious and even life-threatening medical condition.

 If you have abdominal rigidity, you should see your doctor right away.